 Are you suffering from dry and flaky skin?
 Do you long for a richly-nourishing cream that doesn’t feel heavy on the skin and is affordable?
 If the answers are ‘yes’, SANA Namerakahonpo Cream is a godsend to you, provided you are not prone to pimples.

 Well, even though I’ve gotten a few tiny zits, I have continued using SANA cream as the breakout was short-lived and minor.
-In fact, I’ve been using it religiously day and night, and am now half-way through the tub. :) Rating: 4/5
+In fact, I’ve been using it religiously day and night, and am now half-way through the tub.
+I would likely repurchase this! :) Rating: 4/5

 To find out the latest price on Amazon, click HERE.

 Did you enjoy this honest review?
 Click the button below and you’ll get notified on newly-published honest reviews.
 All subscribers will also enjoy free and exclusive stuff.
 See you there!